mariemueller-codes/FullStack-NanoDegree-Udacity/AdventureGame/README.md

 # adventure-game
-Adventure Game Project for Udacity's Web Nanodegree Programs.
+Adventure Game Project for Udacity's Web Nanodegree Programs

 # General Info
 This is to demonstrate basic python skills by making a simple version of an old-fashioned text-based adventure game.
 The key features for this game are as follows: